GhentAnalysis/websiteInstructions/README.md

 * Graduated masters: see bullet above
 * Previous research staff: see bullet above.

 Again, we use shortcodes in the [members page](https://epp.ugent.be/wp-admin/post.php?post=37&action=edit).
 These shortcodes are constructed with the [team members plugin](https://epp.ugent.be/wp-admin/edit.php?post_type=tmm).
 Click on a [team](https://epp.ugent.be/wp-admin/post.php?post=324&action=edit) to edit, where you update the information of each member or you can scroll down to add a member.
-Be thorough and list multiple social links when possible.
+Be thorough and list multiple social links when possible (not that social links are not always displayed when using some adblockers).
 Preferably also upload a photo.
 Don't forget to press *update* on the right!

 I have listed the people chronologically: the one who is here longest is put first.
 Some people have extra information that becomes visible when you click on it.
 For example, adding the following in the “Description/biography” will create a “More information” dropdown text.